babiaxr/aframe-babia-components/docs/APIs/CHARTS.md

 ```

-### babiaxr-island component
+### babia-boats component

-This component shows a city in a island chart.
+This component shows a city in boats.

 #### API